 clientRequest field can be used to access additional headers, sent by the client, if you'd like to use them in your resolvers.

-internalClient field, you can internally call into the operations you've already defined.
-If you're using a database-generated GraphQL Schema and got some operations defined to talk to the database, you can use WunderGraph and the internal client as a typesafe ORM.
+operations field, you can internally call into the operations you've already defined.
+If you're using a database-generated GraphQL Schema and got some operations defined to talk to the database, you can use WunderGraph and the operations client as a typesafe ORM.

 Below, you'll find two examples, one using a schema first approach, the second one using code first.